Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Other programming languages or natural language interpreters can be easily integrated in Dpdl via a dedicated plug-in interface and configuration.
 Please feel free to suggest yours favorite language on the Discussion section on the DpdlEngine GitHub repository

-The ‘DpdlEngine lite’ release can be downloaded as Free trial shareware (with some limitation/restrictions) from the following download request form:
+The ‘DpdlEngine lite’ release can be requested as Free trial shareware (with some limitation/restrictions) at the following request form:

 To buy a full featured ‘DpdlEngine lite’ license with no limitations/restrictions, regular updates and support, please submit your request via the following request form: